Unsourced Random Access: A Comprehensive Survey: Conclusions

-In this survey, we had a comprehensive look at the URA literature with an emphasis on the state-of-the-art.
-We grouped the different URA solutions and explained the representative work in each in more detail while clarifying its connection to related works.
-Moreover, we compared the works in the literature both setup-wise and performance-wise in order to have a clearer view of the existing URA solution.

-As evident from this survey, there have been numerous works on URA in recent years.
-However, there are still some issues, some critical, that need to be investigated further.
-We will next outline some of these issues and provide several future research directions.
-Moreover, we highlight potential methods of addressing them.
+As evident from this survey, numerous works on URA have been conducted in recent years.
+However, there are still issues, some of which are highly critical, that require further investigation.
+We will next outline some of these issues and potential methods to address them, and provide several promising future research directions.

-\subsection{Asynchronous URA}
+\subsubsection{\textbf{Asynchronous URA}}

-In URA, the common assumption is that the users transmit simultaneously; or more precisely, their signals are received at the same time at the receiver (e.g., symbol synchronicity).
-However, due to the nature of the users and devices in envisioned URA applications such as massive sensor networks, such transmission coordination is very challenging.
-This makes asynchronous URA an important research direction to investigate.
+In URA, the common assumption is that the users transmit simultaneously, or more precisely, their signals are received at the same time at the receiver (e.g., symbol synchronicity).
+However, due to the nature of users and devices in envisioned URA applications, such as massive sensor networks, this transmission coordination is very challenging.
+This makes asynchronous URA an important and practically relevant research direction to investigate.
 Note that even if the transmission synchronization is realized, the synchronous reception cannot be guaranteed.
-The reason is that due to the massive number of potential devices, and hence diverse distances to the receiver, the difference in reception times between many users can be larger than a time slot, which makes the setup asynchronous.
+Due to the massive number of potential devices with diverse distances to the receiver, the difference in reception times between many users can be larger than a time slot, which makes the setup asynchronous.
+Interestingly, it has been recently shown that if asynchronicity is dealt with properly, it can even lead to performance improvements compared to the synchronous case \cite{Fengler2023}.

-There have been some attempts to address the asynchronous setup \cite{Kowshik2019sho,andreev2019low,Ozates2023Unsourced,mimoasync,Li2023AGraph,Karami2024,Wu2024}, most of which try to convert the problem to one similar to the synchronous case, e.g., by employing a limited decoding time-frame.
+There have been some recent attempts in the literature to address asynchronous URA \cite{Kowshik2019sho,andreev2019low,Ozates2023Unsourced,mimoasync,Li2025Asynchronous,Wu2024}.
+Assuming a bounded time horizon enables these works to convert the problem to one similar to the synchronous scenario, e.g., by employing a limited decoding time frame.
 For instance, in \cite{Kowshik2019sho}, the authors employ a frequency-domain solution to convert the asynchronous problem to a phase-shift estimation one.
 Then, conventional synchronous strategies such as TIN-SIC are utilized to decode the active users.
-However, it is shown that if the asynchronicity is dealt with properly, it can lead to performance improvement even compared to the synchronous case \cite{Fengler2023}.
-One way to realize this is the use of frameworks that are more suitable for the asynchronous case.
-For instance, using sliding window frameworks with an (almost) infinite time horizon, instead of fixed-time time-frames.
+On the other hand, \cite{Karami2024} and \cite{Ozates2025Fully} consider a fully asynchronous (i.e., with an unbounded time horizon) setup for URA over GMAC, and a window-based decoding approach.